 Tiburon is located just 15.3 miles from Lombard Street in San Francisco and estimated drive time is 25 minutes without commute traffic.
-Alternatively, Tiburon has the Golden Gate Transit commuter buses for service to San Francisco.
+Alternatively, Tiburon is served by Golden Gate Transit which provides bus service to San Francisco as well as ferry service to the San Francisco Ferry Building, which takes approximately 35 minutes.
 The Tiburon Ferry Landing is located in downtown, on Main Street.
-The Blue and Gold Fleet's ferry ride is approximately 35 minutes to the San Francisco Ferry Building.
+A new late night ferry service is also availalbe during summer months.

 Tiburon offers yachting, biking, jogging, and hiking in the beautiful hills surrounding the community.
 Locals and tourists enjoy a stroll around the quaint downtown, or walking along the 3 mile pedestrian path bordering Richardson Bay, a 900 acre wildlife preserve and wildlife sanctuary.

 Tiburon has two world famous yacht clubs.
 The Corinthian Yacht Club, situated on Corinthian Island, has fabulous views of San Francisco and Angel Island.
 The Tiburon Yacht Club is in Paradise Cay on the east side of the peninsula.
 The two tennis and swim clubs are The Belvedere Tennis Club and The Tiburon Peninsula Club.
 There is a third yacht club, The San Francisco Yacht Club, in neighboring Belvedere.